-McFarlane Lake Mining Limited: McFarlane Lake Mining Submits Exploration Permit Application and Initiates Environmental Baseline Study at Juby Gold Project
+McFarlane Lake Mining Limited: Mcfarlane Lake Mining Submits Exploration Permit Application and Initiates Environmental Baseline Study at Juby Gold Project

 Historical Technical Data

 Under NI 43-101 guidelines the technical data regarding resources and information which supports these provided in this announcement is considered to be historical.
 The data and information were taken from a report titled "Technical Report on the Update Mineral Resource Estimate on the Juby Gold Project", co-authored by GeoVector Management and SGS Geological Services having an effective date of July 14, 2020.
-Per the 2020 report, the Juby property had Inferred resources 1,488,000 ounces of gold @ 0.98 gpt indicated resources 773,000 ounces of gold @ 1.13 gpt.
+Per the 2020 report, the Juby property had an inferred resource of 1,488,000 ounces of gold at 0.98 gpt and an indicated resource of 773,000 ounces of gold at 1.13 gpt.

 Qualified Person